An approximation theorem of Runge type for kernels of certain non-elliptic partial differential operators: Statement of the main results

-In order to prove the above theorem we apply an idea due to Langenbruch from \cite{Langenbruch1983}, where for certain partial differential operators fundamental solutions with partially bounded supports have been constructed, to H\"ormander's function $v\in \mathscr{E}(\R^d)$ mentioned above which satisfies $P(D)v=0$ and $\supp v=\{x\in\R^d;\, x_1\leq 0\}$.
-This idea uses a power series Ansatz to solve the homogeneous Cauchy problem $P(D)u=0$ with Cauchy data on the non-characteristic hyperplane $\{x\in\R^d;\, x_d=0\}$, $D_d^j u(x_1,\ldots,x_{d-1},0)=g(x_1)D_d^jv(x_1,\ldots,x_{d-1},0), 0\leq j\leq m-1,$ for a suitable cut-off function $g$.
-We collect the results on the Cauchy problem we shall employ to prove Theorem \ref{zero solution} in section \ref{prelim}.
+The proof of the above theorem is given in Section \ref{proof zero solution}.
+Our strategy of the proof is to combine an idea due to Langenbruch from \cite{Langenbruch1983}, where for certain partial differential operators fundamental solutions with partially bounded supports have been constructed, with H\"ormander's construction of a function $v\in \mathscr{E}(\R^d)$ which satisfies $P(D)v=0$ and $\supp v=\{x\in\R^d;\, x_1\leq 0\}$.
+This approach uses a power series ansatz to solve the homogeneous Cauchy problem $P(D)u=0$ with Cauchy data on the non-characteristic hyperplane $\{x\in\R^d;\, x_d=0\}$, $D_d^j u(x_1,\ldots,x_{d-1},0)=g(x_1)D_d^jv(x_1,\ldots,x_{d-1},0), 0\leq j\leq m-1,$ for a suitable cut-off function $g$.
+We collect the necessary results on the Cauchy problem we shall employ to prove Theorem \ref{zero solution} in section \ref{prelim}.